Canal Nou Dos

 Canal Nou Dos ([kaˈnal ˈnɔw ˈðos]) was the second channel launched by Radiotelevisió Valenciana on 9 October 1997.

 The channel was launched under the name Notícies 9, a channel dedicated to informative programmes made by RTVV.
 It changed its name to Punt 2 after it began to show informative, documentary and cultural, as well as sport programmes during the weekend.
 All programmes are in Valencian, unlike sister channel Canal Nou, which broadcasts in both Valencian and Spanish.
-In 2010 the channel was re-branded under its current name, Canal Nou Dos.
+In 2010 the channel was re-branded under its last name, Canal Nou Dos.